cloudprivacylabs/lsa/doc/ls/Object/_index.md

 }
 ```

-The following JSON-LD schema fragment shows an `Object` that as an
+The following JSON-LD schema fragment shows an `Object` that has an
 ordered list of attributes:

 ```